Enviromental assets

 • Swift parrots forage on the blossom of Blue Gums along the Hills.

 Council’s long term planning for the Rokeby Hills anticipates a Skyline Walk along the Rokeby Hills from Rokeby Road down to Droughty Point.
-Negotiations are continuing to further this plan.

-The Oceana Rise subdivision
+The Coventry Rise subdivision

-• offsetting losses that do occur during subdivision by protecting the woodland along the Rokeby Hills by a Conservation Covenant and a Vegetation Management Agreement.
+The framework provides for offsetting losses that do occur during subdivision by protecting the woodland along the Rokeby Hills by a Conservation Covenant and a Vegetation Management Agreement.

 Rokeby Hills conservation management